 More Dakka: All of their gunpowder units fire 15% faster.
 This means that their Hand Cannoneers and Bombard Cannons even beat Turkish ones in direct combat.
 Their Cannon Galleons also benefit from the Ballistics technology.
 Normal Cannon Galleons are only good for anti-building bombardment thanks to their slow moving cannonballs and require an escort from combat ships, Spanish ones can fight ship to ship and win handily.

 The Theme Park Version: The Conquistador unit is a summation of what advantages the conquistadors had over the American natives (i.e. gunpowder, horses and steel armor), rather than what an actual conquistador would have used in battle all at once.
-The guns of the time were too big and slow to charge and fire to use them from horseback.
+The rifles of the time were too big and slow to charge and fire to use them from horseback, though heavily armored cavalry made use of short-ranged pistols around that time.

 Toros y Flamenco: The Spanish Regional Riff is a flamenco-ish chant, despite flamenco appearing in the 18th century and thus out of the game's timeframe.